top of page

 Morning Tea

-Panel: From cost avoidance to business value: Changing the cyber conversation in the boardroom
+Fireside chat: From cost avoidance to business value: Changing the cyber conversation in the boardroom

 • How can security leaders position cybersecurity as a driver of trust, growth, and innovation rather than a sunk cost or compliance exercise?